 Acatenango volcano hike difficulty

 Hiking the Acatenango volcano is hard, especially because of the altitude and the lack of oxygen in the air.
 But you have plenty of time to make your way up.
-I personally thought the hike would be much harder (except for the heavy rainfall we experienced).
+I personally thought the hike would be much harder (except for the heavy rainfall I experienced during one of the tours).
 I have seen all kinds of people hiking the Acatenango (young / old, in shape or not at all).
 When you have a normal physical condition (meaning you don’t have any injuries or physical limitations) and the right mindset, the hike is absolutely doable.
 The altitude is the most challenging part, because you don’t know how your body reacts to this.
 It is therefore important to take it easy, drink plenty of water and listen to your body.

 The hardest part, is the trail to the top of the Acatenango volcano, at 4 AM the next morning.
 The trail is steep and it’s difficult to see where you walk.
+And it is extremely cold!
 But is so worth the effort.
 After this hard part, the trail is all the way downhill and it only takes a couple of hours, before you are back in your hotel room, enjoying a hot shower.

 How to hike the Acatenango volcano?